Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 About 90% (the value varies depending on the clinical context) oxygen saturation increases according to an oxygen-hemoglobin dissociation curve and approaches 100% at oxygen partial pressures of> 10 kPa.

-A pulse oximeter relies on the light absorption characteristics of saturated hemoglobin to give an indication of oxygen saturation.
+A pulse oximeter relies on the light absorption characteristics of saturated hemoglobin to indicate oxygen saturation.

 The body maintains a stable level of oxygen saturation for the most part by the chemical processes of aerobic metabolism associated with respiration.